CodeDefenders/CodeDefenders/README.md

 ## Installation and Setup
 ### Configuration file
 Code Defenders requires a `config.properties` file for initial setup, building and deployment.
-All necessary configuration properties are listed.
 The file needs to be in the project root directory.
+You can copy the `config.properties.example` file, which lists all necessary properties, over and update the sensible default values with your configuration.

 `config.properties` can hold confidential configuration data, so **please** do not include it into the repository.